DePaul Blue Demons football: Resurgence

-Club football vs. Loyola Chicago at Hoyne Field in West Ridge.
+Club football vs. Loyola Chicago at Hoyne Field in West Ridge, 2014.

 Following the demise of the varsity squad, the university would host sporadic intramural teams.
 Peaking in popularity in the 1970s and 80s.
-The DePaul Club Football team would very briefly play from 2013-2015.
+The DePaul Club Football team would very briefly play from 2013 to 2015.
 However, the team would face multiple problems.
 Mostly surrounding funding and a place to play and practice as the team was independent from DePaul Athletics.
 Despite playing a handful of games, and even briefly having access to Main Stadium at Benedictine University in Lisle, the club was soon disbanded.
 The team was confirmed to have played two other clubs, Loyola University and SIU Edwardsville.